 by Cesca Janece Waterfield

 His love for the Richmond-area sent him thousands of miles away.
-Henrico County native Mark Davis, health 20, prescription joined the Navy in part to protect his friends here at home.
-Today the Mills E. Godwin High School graduate is in the Gulf of Oman, buy deployed aboard the aircraft carrier USS Truman.
+Henrico County native Mark Davis, 20, joined the Navy in part to protect his friends here at home.
+Today the Mills E. Godwin High School graduate is in the Gulf of Oman, deployed aboard the aircraft carrier USS Truman.
 As part of Operation Enduring Freedom, aircraft from USS Truman are flying combat missions into Afghanistan, supporting ongoing operations on the ground.
 The Truman is a Nimitz-class “supercarrier,” the largest class of ships in the world.
 Davis is a Machinist’s Mate, responsible for operating and repairing equipment in the Truman’s steam power plant.
 Seaman Davis is currently on a six-month deployment.
 He talked to Urban Views Weekly from sea.

 I wanted to join the military to help protect our people, our land and our way of government.
 I joined the Navy because I have a large family background of sailors.
 My uncle was on the Truman several years ago.
 He was an electronics technician.
 My grandfather was a Captain in the United States Naval Reserves.